 Based on the answers that you’ve provided, we think that you would benefit from taking PrEP.
 This is because you have selected at least one of the following:

 - You are having insertive and/or receptive sex without a condom with someone who is HIV positive and not on effective treatment.

-- You don’t know the HIV status of your partner(s) and they are (or you don’t know) men who have sex with men or from a high-risk country.
+- You don’t know the HIV status of your partner(s) and they are (or you don’t know) from a population group or country where HIV is more common.